David Peters L.Ac., LMBT, MSOM

 David fell in love with these natural healing therapies and has been lovingly sharing them with his patients/clients ever since.
 He has also been learning NeiGong, QiGong, TaiJi and various forms of meditation for the past 20 years.
 These practices have helped him greatly and he is passionate about teaching these healing arts as well.
 For the past 10 years, David has focused his practice on Fertility Medicine helping couples conceive.
 He loves this part of his practice as well as all of the other facets.
 He truly loves to serve others with the healing gifts has been blessed with over his Wellness journey so far.

-To learn more about David click on this link to see his full curriculum vitae.
+To learn more about David click on the link to see his full curriculum vitae.

 Related press articles about David and his work with: